Combined Undergraduate/Graduate Degree Programs

 Certain graduate programs may allow Combined Degree Program students to fulfill part of the requirements of their graduate degree by including up to six hours of specified course credits which also were used in fulfilling the requirements of their undergraduate degree.
-These courses; referred to as double counted courses, may be applied toward fulfilling a Doctoral degree and many Master's degree requirements.
+These courses; referred to as double counted courses, may be applied toward fulfilling many graduate degree requirements.
 Check the departmental section of the Catalog to determine which programs provide this opportunity and any limitations that might apply.

 Double counted courses must:

-- Meet all requirements for graduate credit, but their grades are not included in calculating the graduate GPA.
+- Meet all requirements for graduate credit, grades are included in calculating the graduate GPA.